He4eT/oddsquat/src/pages/lost+found.md

       </strong>
     </header>
     <section class='description'>
-      A&nbsp;short game that illustrates how one simple rule can mean different things to&nbsp;different people.
+      A&nbsp;short game that illustrates how one rule can mean different things to&nbsp;different people.
     </section>
   </article>